ManuFerHi/SiDi-FPGA/Cores/Console/NES/Readme.md

 ## FDS image support

 Famicom Disk System images are supported through Loopy's FDS mapper.
-It needs a modified FDS BIOS, can be found in the [NES PowerPak](https://www.retrousb.com/product_info.php?products_id=34).
+It needs a modified FDS BIOS from the [NES PowerPak](https://www.retrousb.com/product_info.php?products_id=34).
-Get FDSBIOS.BIN from the archive, and load it using the OSD "Load FDS BIOS" option before loading an FDS file.
+Get FDSBIOS.BIN from the archive, and load it using the "Load FDS BIOS" OSD option before loading any FDS file.

 If a game requires a disk swap, hold down the PgUp key for a while.
-If the automatic feature determining the requested disk side doesn't work, select it using the OSD "Disk Side" option.
+If the automatic feature determining the requested disk side doesn't work, select it using the "Disk Side" OSD option.

-## NSF music files
+## NSF music files support

 They're played using Loopy's NSF player.
 Just load the NSF file and enjoy!